aryashubhavi/FlipDo/README.md

-Web based/ Desktop application for a Computer Science (Human-Computer Interaction lab) at University of Minnesota
+Web based/ Desktop application for a Computer Science (Human-Computer Interaction lab) at University of Minnesota - Group Lens lab